hessamkhoobkar/khoobkar.com/CONTENT_SYSTEM_GUIDE.md

 ## Usage Examples

-### Creating a New Blog Post
+### Creating a New Project Showcase

-1. Create a new `.md` file in `src/content/blog/`
+1. Create a new `.md` file in `src/content/projects/`
-2. Add frontmatter with required fields
+2. Add frontmatter with `category: "projects"`
+3. Include metrics, tech stack, and business impact
+4. The project will appear in `/projects`

+### Creating a Dev Log Entry

+1. Create a new `.md` file in `src/content/process/dev-logs/`
+2. Use `category: "dev-log"` in frontmatter
-3. Write your content in markdown
+3. Document your development process and decisions
+4. The dev log will appear in `/process/dev-logs`

+### Creating a Strategic Insight

+1. Create a new `.md` file in `src/content/insights/`
+2. Use `category: "insight"` in frontmatter
+3. Focus on business impact and actionable advice
-4. The post will automatically appear in `/insights`
+4. The insight will appear in `/insights`

 ### Creating a Case Study

-1. Create a new `.md` file in `src/content/case-studies/`
+1. Create a new `.md` file in `src/content/process/case-studies/`
 2. Use `category: "case-study"` in frontmatter
+3. Include problem, solution, and results
-3. The case study will appear in `/work`
+4. The case study will appear in `/process/case-studies`

 ### Navigation Management